clemenceclaireR/api_openfoodfacts/README.md

 #### How to use

 Start launch.py on a terminal.
-A window open and the program connect with your database, which will be filled with the API request automatically.
+A window opens and the program connects with your database, which will be filled with the API request automatically.
 You can see the categories and products available.
 Select a category number and the program display to you the product associated to this